 In contrast with other companies that experience an unnecessarily harsh slowdown, with Marketing and Sales retreating into a defensive position, revenues will be maximized during the lean times and customers will reward the company with long-term loyalty and growth as the economy grows.

 Researchers at the University of Illinois report direct relationships between these kinds of investments and long-term financial growth.
-Data scientists at Millward Brown report that increases in these kinds of marketing and sales investments yield much higher than average return on capital employed over a the long term.
+Data scientists at Millward Brown report that increases in these kinds of marketing and sales investments yield much higher than average return on capital employed over the long term.

 Rather than succumb to the temptation to "turn off the headlights" as we face economic challenges, companies would do well to use this opportunity to upgrade their digital marketing and sales platforms and build interactive customer engagement solutions that will form the foundation of superior long-term market share and financial performance.